saharama/saharama.github.io/essays/I-Need-Another-Cup-of-Java-script.md

 ## My Last Cup of Joe

-I will make sure to digest the caffeine and syntax of this useful and flexible language.
-I am looking forward to the object-oriented Javascript module next week
+I will make sure to digest the syntax and associated caffiene of this useful and flexible language.
+I am looking forward to the object-oriented Javascript module next week.